 No sooner had contactless debit and credit card transactions been rolled out a few years ago, financial experts were debating about how soon all payments would be made electronically rather than with notes and coins.
-Now, the pandemic has brought that subject back to the forefront of our minds, and in this article, we will take a look at just how Covid-19 is propelling the need for cashless payments and how this will affect the way we shop in the future.
+Now, the pandemic has brought that subject back to the forefront of our minds, and in this article, we will look at just how Covid-19 is propelling the need for cashless payments and how this will affect the way we shop in the future.

 Has the Pandemic Already Moved Us Into a Cashless World?

-The swift rise of cashless payments took many people by surprise, just as consumers were getting used to chip and pin cards, contactless payments that could be made either by card or smartphone hit an unsuspecting world back in 2010.
+The swift rise of cashless payments took many people by surprise.
+Just as consumers were getting used to chip and pin cards, contactless payments that could be made either by card or smartphone hit an unsuspecting world back in 2010.

 Ask yourself, when was the last time you used cash to make a payment in a shop or supermarket in 2020?
 The answer would probably be sometime in January or February, or maybe at the beginning of March before the horrors of the pandemic truly hit home.
-There is no doubt that the outbreak of Covid-19 has accelerated the use of cashless transactions among all demographics.
+However, there is no doubt that the outbreak of Covid-19 has accelerated the use of cashless transactions among all demographics.

 Does This Mean That Cash Has Had Its Day?